OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/12-Test_for_Content_Security_Policy.md

 ## How to Test

-To test for misconfigurations in content security policies look for below insecure configurations by examining `Content-Security-Policy` HTTP response header or CSP meta element in a proxy tool:
+To test for misconfigurations in CSPs look for below insecure configurations by examining `Content-Security-Policy` HTTP response header or CSP `meta` element in a proxy tool:

 - `unsafe-inline` directive enables inline scripts or styles making the applications susceptible to Cross Site Scripting attacks.
 - `unsafe-eval` directive allows `eval()` to be used in the application.